SpiderMonkey1975/IFOS2D/README.md

 The inversion problem is still solved by a conjugate gradient method and the gradients are still computed in the time domain by the adjoint state method.
 The forward modeling continues to use a time domain Finite-Difference scheme.
 However this version can some significant modifications:

-- Compiler support:  IFOS2D now has support for Intel and Cray compilers on the Cray XC platform
+- Compiler support:  IFOS2D now has support for GNU, Intel and Cray compilers on Cray and non-Cray platforms
 - Parallel I/O:  Where possible, serial I/O has been replace with MPI I/O calls resulting in significant performance increases on platforms with a parallel filesystem
 - Code Optimization: Several functions have been rewritten to increase performance when running with multiple MPI tasks
+- HDF5 support: output of some files is now done in HDF5 format.
+This makes the files easily to identify by humans and use with visualization tools like ViSiT

-The result of these modifications is that this version of IFOS2D can run efficiently at large numbers of MPI tasks.
+This version of IFOS2D can run efficiently at large numbers of MPI tasks.
 To date, the largest number of CPUs used has been 30,000.

-The [**manual**](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home) is included in the download archive or can be downloaded [here](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home).
+The [**manual**](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home) for the original IFOS2D is included in the download archive or can be downloaded [here](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/wikis/home).
+It explains the fundamental science and algorithmic approach for the seismic inversion procedure.

 # Installation

-A detailed installation instruction is provided in the chapter 5 of the documentation (IFOS/doc/manual_IFOS.pdf).
-If the manual is not compiled, please use the script IFOS/doc/compile_LaTeX_manual.sh

-To compile IFOS2D a MAKEFILE is available in the IFOS/par directory.
-To use the MAKEFILE type
+To principal makefile used for compiling IFOS2D is located in the /par subdirectory.
+To use it, type

           make <MAKEFILE_OPTIONS>

-in the IFOS2D/par directory.
-MAKEFILE_OPTIONS are optional arguments.
-Valid values for MAKEFILE_OPTIONS are described below.
+The available values for  MAKEFILE_OPTIONS are described below.
 The makefile compiles the additional libaries:

 cseife
 stfinv